Crown Commercial Service: Procurement services

 CCS provides professional procurement services to the public sector to enable organisations to deliver improved value for money in their commercial activities and provide professional support when it matters, advising on technical issues, energy-saving and environmental improvements.

-CCS's operations break down into framework agreements, which are a set of pre-tendered with a range of suppliers from which public sector customers can purchase goods and services.
+CCS's operations, and formerly those of GPS, include a range of framework agreements, which are a set of pre-tendered agreements with a range of suppliers from whom public sector customers can purchase goods and services.
+In the field of IT, historical examples of framework agreements include CITHS frameworks (commoditised IT hardware and software), ITHS (IT hardware and solutions), SPRINT II, Software Application Solutions, and Desktop21 for desktop computer services.
+The SPRINT II agreement offered pre-negotiated deals on computer hardware and software.
+Its use was mandated from 4 March 2011, amidst some controversy, for purchases by police authorities in England and Wales of commoditised ICT hardware and off-the-shelf software under government regulations issued in 2011.
+Claims were put forward during the currency of the agreement that supplies were more expensive via the Sprint ii route than through other sales channels, although the claims were later retracted.
+A current (as of September 2023) example is the Crown Hosting Data Centres framework, which can be accessed by all central government departments, arm's length bodies and the wider public sector.
 A small commission (typically less than 1%) is collected from the suppliers for each sale they make under these frameworks agreements.

 Procurement policy

 UK Government Procurement Policy Notes were in the past issued by CCS.
 These are now issued in the name of the Cabinet Office, but the CCS Helpdesk acts as the contact point for any queries.
-A separate series of Scottish Procurement Policy Notes is published by the Scottish Government.
+A separate series of Scottish Procurement Policy Notes, and a parallel series of Construction Policy Notes issued since 2017 aiming to alert Scottish contracting authorities "to new policy, guidance and other matters relating to public sector construction", are published by the Scottish Government.

 Management of the Government Secure Intranet (GSi)

 As part of its support of the national government Internet infrastructure, CCS manages the UK's Government Secure Intranet (GSi), including the entire third-level government domain .gsi.gov.uk and its sub-domains.